underscoreio/essential-scala/src/pages/collections/seq.md

 `::` and `:::` are specific to lists whereas `+:`, `:+` and `++` work on any type of sequence.

-Lists have well known performance characteristics---constant-time prepend and head/tail operations and linear-time append and search operations.
-Other immutable sequences are available in Scala with different [performance characteristics](http://www.scala-lang.org/docu/files/collections-api/collections_40.html) to match all situations.
-It is up to us as developers to decide whether we want to tie our code to a specific sequence type like `List` or refer to our sequences as `Seqs` to simplify swapping implementations.
+Lists have well known performance characteristics---constant-time in prepend, head and tail operations and linear-time in append, apply and update operations.
+Other immutable sequences are available in Scala with different [performance characteristics](https://docs.scala-lang.org/overviews/collections/performance-characteristics.html) to match all situations.
+So it is up to us as developers to decide whether we want to tie our code to a specific sequence type like `List` or prefer the sequence type `Seq` which is normally used to simplify swapping implementations.

 ### Importing Collections and Other Libraries